Title Sequences – The Theory Behind Them and How To Make Your Own

 Anybody who has ever watched a TV show or a film will know of at least one title sequence.
 Many will recognize the first few seconds of the opening theme to the Simpsons.
 Just two seconds can be enough to brand an entire TV show.
 It’s phenomenal.

-Although the theoretical essay is written below, it is highly suggested to follow video as it offers real-time visual examples, along with tutorials on how to make your own title card and title sequence.
+Although the theoretical essay is written below, it is highly suggested to follow the video as it offers real-time visual examples and tutorials on making your own title card and title sequence.

 What Is A Title Sequence?

 A title sequence is not just an intro to a TV show or a film to display credits.
-They are an opportunity to set the tone; you get to invite your audience into the fictional world and give them a taste.
+It is an opportunity to set the tone; you get to invite your audience into the fictional world and give them a taste.
 Title sequences can reinforce brand identity and provide instant recognition.
-The end section of Mad Men’s title sequence has now become its signature logo, and in turn, has influenced popular culture with a series of imitations.
+The end section of Mad Men’s title sequence has now become its signature logo, and in turn, it has influenced popular culture with a series of imitations.

 How Long Should A Title Sequence Be?

-So the question remains; as a DIY or no-budget filmmaker, do you need a title sequence for your short film or web series?
-If you have a short, which is 15 minutes or under, you only have a limited amount of time to tell the story you want.
-Audiences can comprehend that a short film is not going to provide deep character depth or an immersive story that is found in 15 episodes of TV.
-They will, however, expect a quick fix of entertainment then move onto the next short video.
-Anything over 30 seconds, and you’ll start to lose your audience fast.
+So the question remains: as a DIY or no-budget filmmaker, do you need a title sequence for your short film or web series?
+If you have a short, 15 minutes or under, you only have a limited amount of time to tell the story you want.
+Audiences can comprehend that a short film will not provide deep character depth or an immersive story that is found in 15 episodes of TV.
+They will, however, expect a quick entertainment fix and then move on to the next short video.
+Anything over 30 seconds, you’ll lose your audience fast.

 On average, only 1.9% of a feature film’s length is designated to a title sequence.
-If we calculated that percentage into a 15-minute short, it would only be 1.8-seconds long.
+If we calculated that percentage into a 15-minute short, it would only be 1.8 seconds long.
 You can see that it doesn’t translate well.
-A title sequence is essentially a movie inside of a movie, but you do not have a paying customer.
-If you want to work with a title sequence within your short, you are going to have to work quickly.
+A title sequence is essentially a movie inside of a film, but you do not have a paying customer.
+If you want to work with a title sequence within your short, you will have to work quickly.

 The Different Types of Title Sequences